xwp/wp-jquery-ui-datepicker-skins/readme.md

-jQuery UI datepicker skins for WordPress
+jQuery UI Datepicker Skins for WordPress
 =============================

 A collection of jQuery UI datepicker skins to match the admin color schemes available in WordPress.